-- Bring warm clothing and rain gear, just in case.
+- If you are on any medication or have any special medical problems, inform the group moderator in advance. - Bring warm clothing and rain gear, just in case.
 While relaxed dress is permitted, most dress code stipulations still apply. - Wear comfortable shoes and clothing.
 There will be plenty of walking. - One suitcase and one small carry-on bag are permitted.
 Your carry-on must be small enough to fit in the overhead storage compartment. - Do not pack items in your suitcase that you will need during the bus ride.
 Bags will be checked in at the school and there will not be access to them until arrival at the destination. - Students may bring snacks, but no glass bottles.
 This privilege will be revoked if the bus is not kept clean. - Get as much sleep as possible.
 You will not enjoy the trip if you are overly tired.